team-bubblegumstix/EC535-project-bubblegumstix/README.md

 Once you have managed to install all of the libraries and packages for each component you are now ready to run our project and throw your first punch (Towards the kinect of course.
 We do not in any way condone violence!).

 Steps:
-1. Plug the pre-loaded arduino (slave) servo controller into a power source
+1. Plug the pre-loaded arduino (slave) servo controller into a power source and wire up the servos
 1. Plug the gumstix into its power source and run ./gumstixmaster within minicom
-1. Plug the kinect in and run its program within MVS
+1. Plug the kinect in and run its C# program within MVS
 1. Step back in front of the camera and begin playing!